olechka1505/hungrylemur/wp-content/plugins/smart-variations-images/readme.txt

 <strong>Read the FAQ and Screenshots before posting in support!</strong>

-Check out a demo at: http://www.rosendo.pt/en/product/demo-smart-variations-images/
+Check out a demo at: <a href="http://www.rosendo.pt/en/product/demo-smart-variations-images/" target="_blank">rosendo.pt</a>

 <strong>Please give your review!</strong>